juand-r/EMNLP-2020/README.md

 The role of context in neural pitch accent detection in English.
 Elizabeth Nielsen, Mark Steedman and Sharon Goldwater.
 How Much Knowledge Can You Pack Into the Parameters of a Language Model?.
 Adam Roberts, Colin Raffel and Noam Shazeer.
 Small but Mighty: New Benchmarks for Split and Rephrase.
 Li Zhang, Huaiyu Zhu, Siddhartha Brahma and Yunyao Li.
 Learning Physical Common Sense as Knowledge Graph Completion via BERT Data Augmentation and Constrained Tucker Factorization.
-Zhenjie Zhao, Evangelos Papalexakis and Xiaojuan Ma.
+Zhenjie Zhao et al.
 Learning Structured Representations of Entity Names using ActiveLearning and Weak Supervision.
 Kun Qian, Poornima Chozhiyath Raman, Yunyao Li and Lucian Popa.
 Semantically Inspired AMR Alignment for the Portuguese Language.
 Rafael Anchiêta and Thiago Pardo.
 Reactive Supervision: A New Method for Collecting Sarcasm Data.
 Boaz Shmueli, Lun-Wei Ku and Soumya Ray.
 BAE: BERT-based Adversarial Examples for Text Classification.
 Siddhant Garg and Goutham Ramakrishnan.
 A Simple Approach to Learning Unsupervised Multilingual Embeddings.
 Pratik Jawanpuria, Mayank Meghwanshi and Bamdev Mishra.
 Beyond Instructional Videos: Probing for More Diverse Visual-Textual Grounding on YouTube.
 Jack Hessel, Zhenhai Zhu, Bo Pang and Radu Soricut.
-Some Languages Seem Easier to Parse Because Their Treebanks Leak.
-Anders Søgaard.
+**Some Languages Seem Easier to Parse Because Their Treebanks Leak.
+Anders Søgaard.**
 A Simple and Effective Model for Answering Multi-span Questions.
 Elad Segal, Avia Efrat, Mor Shoham, Amir Globerson and Jonathan Berant.
 Detecting Independent Pronoun Bias with Partially-Synthetic Data Generation.
 Robert Munro and Alex (Carmen) Morrison.
 The Thieves on Sesame Street are Polyglots - Extracting Multilingual Models from Monolingual APIs.
-Nitish Shirish Keskar, Bryan McCann, Caiming Xiong and Richard Socher.
+Nitish Shirish Keskar et al.
 Distilling Structured Knowledge for Text-Based Relational Reasoning.
 Jin Dong, Marc-Antoine Rondeau and William L. Hamilton.
 Multi-XScience: A Large-scale Dataset for Extreme Multi-document Summarization of Scientific Articles.
 Yao Lu, Yue Dong and Laurent Charlin.
 Reasoning about Goals, Steps, and Temporal Ordering with WikiHow.
 Li Zhang, Qing Lyu and Chris Callison-Burch.